 Who We Are

-The Alabama Campaign for Adolescent Sexual Health is a non-profit 501(c)(3) organization founded on the belief that reducing the rate of teen pregnancy is one of the most direct means available to improve overall child well-being and reduce persistent poverty.
-You can learn more about what we do here.
+The Alabama Campaign to Prevent Teen Pregnancy (doing business as the Alabama Campaign for Adolescent Sexual Health) is a non-profit 501(c)(3) organization founded on the belief that reducing the rate of teen pregnancy is one of the most direct means available to improve overall child well-being and reduce persistent poverty.
+Over the years we have expanded our mission to overall adolescent sexual health.

-The Campaign was founded in 1999, and incorporated in 2002, in response to a deep concern among community leaders that Alabama had one of the highest teen pregnancy rates in the United States.
+The Alabama Campaign was founded in 1999, and incorporated in 2002, in response to a deep concern among community leaders that Alabama had one of the highest teen pregnancy rates in the United States.
 Alabama has made progress in reducing teen pregnancy since 1999, but even with that progress we remain ranked among the states with the highest rates of teen pregnancy.
-High rates of teen pregnancy burden not only teenagers but also their children, families and communities, while imposing large costs on taxpayers as well.
 For the most recent teen pregnancy and birth data, click here.

-Teen pregnancy prevention requires the thoughtful and deliberate attention of parents, youth, community leaders, educators, policy makers, faith leaders, and others who have an interest in the healthy development of Alabama’s children and youth.
-You can receive information and learn about teen pregnancy prevention in Alabama by signing up for the monthly newsletter.
+Addressing adolescent sexual health requires the thoughtful and deliberate attention of parents/caregivers, youth, community leaders, educators, policy makers, faith leaders, and others who have an interest in the healthy development of Alabama’s children and youth.
+You can receive information and learn about adolescent sexual health in Alabama by signing up for our monthly newsletter.

 University of Alabama - Birmingham; Children's Hospital of Alabama

 Scott Harris, MD, State Health Officer – ex-officio

 Alabama Department of Public Health

 Christina Clark Okarmus, MPP